dannylee1020/openpo/README.md

 ## What is OpenPO?
 OpenPO is an open source library that simplifies the process of building synthetic datasets for LLM preference tuning.
-By collecting outputs from 200 + LLMs and evaluating them using research-proven methodologies, OpenPO helps developers build better, more fine-tuned language models with minimal effort.
+By collecting outputs from 200 + LLMs and synthesizing them using research-proven methodologies, OpenPO helps developers build better, more fine-tuned language models with minimal effort.

 ## Key Features